Rene-Mayhrem/Crypto-Notifications/README.md

 ## Overview

-The NBA Game Notifications Alert System fetches NBA game data from an external API and sends notifications about the games' status, scores, and other details via Amazon SNS.
+The Crypto Notifications Alert System fetches Cryptocurrency data from an external API and sends notifications about the price, date, and other details via Amazon SNS.

 ## Architecture Diagram
 ![Architecture Diagram](img/architecture.drawio)